cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

 ---
 layout: post
-title: "The curious case of slow squashfs reads"
+title: "Kernel adventures: the curious case of stalled squashfs reads"
 ---

 Here's an interesting issue I and [Tejun](https://github.com/htejun) looked at